Matt Olson Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective nine K/9, the 10th-best in the league.
+- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks ninth in MLB.

-- The Rays have a 3.71 team ERA that ranks fourth among all league pitching staffs.
+- The Rays have a 3.68 team ERA that ranks third across all MLB pitching staffs.

-- Glasnow gets the start for the Rays, his eighth of the season.
-He is 2-2 with a 4.50 ERA and 56 strikeouts through 36 2/3 innings pitched.
+- Bradley makes the start for the Rays, his 13th of the season.
+He is 5-4 with a 5.11 ERA and 76 strikeouts in 56 1/3 innings pitched.

-- The righty's most recent time out came on Saturday against the Seattle Mariners, when he tossed 5 2/3 innings, surrendering three earned runs while giving up seven hits.
+- The righty's most recent time out came on Sunday against the Seattle Mariners, when he threw 3 1/3 innings, surrendering five earned runs while allowing nine hits.

-- In seven games this season, the 29-year-old has an ERA of 4.50, with 14 strikeouts per nine innings.
-Opponents are hitting .239 against him.
+- The 22-year-old has amassed an ERA of 5.11, with 12.1 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.